19 Fascinating Ruins in Mexico You Need to Visit in 2025

 There’s a small museum on-site at the Palenque ruins to help you contextualize what you see within the grounds.

-The town of Palenque is also a great base for visiting popular sites like Agua Azul and Misol-Ha, both of which are stunning natural features that deserve a spot on your Chiapas itinerary!
+The town of Palenque is also a wonderful base for visiting popular sites like Agua Azul and Misol-Ha, both of which are stunning natural features that deserve a spot on your Chiapas itinerary!

 10. Yaxchilan and Bonampak, Chiapas